Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: The model and some other related models

-where $\alpha, \beta \ge 1$.
-The model decouple locally in regions where compactons do not overlap as a result of this choice.
+with $\alpha, \beta \ge 1$.
+The model decouples locally in regions where compactons do not overlap as a result of this choice.
 In the two-component model, for example, if the field of the first component takes a vacuum value $u^{(1)}_m=0$, i.e. $X_1={\mathbb I}$, resulting in a zero interaction term, the field of the second component is locally determinable by the Lagrangian ${\cal L}_2$.
 The same holds true for the first component when the field of the second component is set to zero.
 The harbor solution can be included in this model.
 More generic compact solutions including interacting fields from multiple model components have been developed.
-In the parameterization provided by the $u_m^{(a)}$ fields, the Lagrangian of a multi-component model takes the following form:
+In the parametrization provided by the $u_m^{(a)}$ fields, the Lagrangian of a multicomponent model takes the following form:

 where